Interesting Facts about Pet Urine

 First aid treatment – The answer?

 It’s extremely important to clean up pet urine as soon as it happens.
 Why?
-Pet urine, whilst drying, turns high alkaline thus dying the carpet fibres.
-Bleach for example is high alkaline, so a quick response can mean stain free carpets.
+Pet urine, whilst drying, turn high alkaline thus dying the carpet fibres.

 It’s recommended by the National Carpet Cleaners Association to have the following items and solutions to hand for dealing with urine as soon as possible: